 Two lessons can be learned from the story of the Queen of Sheba.
-First, like King Solomon, believers are to show evidence of God’s favour in their lives, whatever their role, profession or environment.
+First, like King Solomon, believers are to show evidence of God’s favor in their lives, whatever their role, profession, or environment.
 Second, the reputation of believers should precede them by their godly words and actions, for we are “Christ’s ambassadors” (2 Corinthians 5:20).

 Bible Answers for Almost all Your Questions by Elmer Towns and Logos Bible Software.